Two Hilbert schemes in computer vision: Moduli and deformation theory

-\begin{thm} If $\bPhi$ is a general multiview configuration of length $n$ with associated multiview variety $V\subset(\bP^2)^n$ then, assuming either that $\bPhi$ is non-collinear or that $n>4$, we have that the infinitesimal deformations of $\bPhi$ are in bijection with the infinitesimal deformations of $V$ as a closed subscheme of $(\bP^2)^n$. \end{thm}
+That is, if $\bPhi$ is a general multiview configuration of length $n>2$ with associated multiview variety $V\subset(\bP^2)^n$ then, we have that the infinitesimal deformations of $\bPhi$ are in bijection with the infinitesimal deformations of $V$ as a closed subscheme of $(\bP^2)^n$.
+The proof will work roughly as follows.